Bkakacek/static_pages/source/rocknroll_artists/rocknroll_artists.rst

 									 a Lifetime Achievement Award from the Rhythm and Blues Foundation.

-3) Elivs Presley					 Often referred to as the “King of Rock and Roll”, Elvis Aaron Presley was an American singer and actor.
+3) Elvis Presley					 Often referred to as the “King of Rock and Roll”, Elvis Aaron Presley was an American singer and actor.
 He was often Regarded as one of the most significant cultural icons of the 20th century.
 His career began at Sun Records, who wanted to bring the sound of African-American music to a wider audience, so they had a